Ever since sugar became a part of almost every product we purchase on a daily basis, the rates of diabetes and obesity have skyrocketed.

 Here is an example of how much sugar some of the most popular foods contain:

 Furthermore, sugar can be a part of many less popular names like maltose, galactose, maltodextrin, and dextrose.
-But the foods that contain the most sugars are the processed foods.
+But the foods that contain the most sugars are processed foods.

 According to research in 2015, 10% of Americans eat 25% more sugars and calories per day than their body can process.
-Therefore, people who eat 21% more calories and sugars per day can have a significant risk of getting heart diseases, twice more than any other person.
+Therefore, people who eat 21% more calories and sugars per day can have a significant risk of getting heart disease, twice more than any other person.

 According to the World Health Organization and the American Heart Association, 38 grams of sugar is enough for men, whereas 25 grams is enough for women.
 So, when it comes to children, they have to consider their age first, so around 12 to 25 grams per day.

 Moreover, it is completely alright to limit our sugar intake by consuming fruits on a daily basis so that we can limit our fructose as well.